ryannolly/Machine-Learning-Or-Data-Science/README.md

 # Machine-Learning-Or-Data-Science
-A Repository of Self Project of me in Machine Learning and Data Science
+A Repository of My Self Project in Machine Learning and Data Science for learning purpose